 Dosha, Nuxbaga-oh.
 Nidisha iputa ishaehedz.

+My Indian name is Red Butte, which is a sacred site near near present day Twin Buttes, North Dakota.
 As chairman of the Three Affiliated Tribes, I would like to extend a welcome to all the visitors that will be coming to North Dakota and to the Fort Berthold Indian Reservation.
 When Lewis and Clark came upon our homelands in October, 1804, they wintered with our ancestors at Knife River.
 They stayed with our people for nearly six months, until April, 1805.

 Our relatives and our ancestors say that without our people the expedition would have never happened.
 They would never have survived the winter.
 They ate Mandan corn, buffalo meat, and learned the ways of communication and survival.